 Diabetes for the Internist

-Captured directly from the one-day course offered in May 2022, expert clinician-educators review the diagnosis of prediabetes and diabetes, including less common forms, such as maturity-onset diabetes of the young and latent autoimmune diabetes in adults, as well as the role of lifestyle interventions, appropriate indications and practical utilization of weight-loss medications and/or bariatric surgery in patients with diabetes.
-The risks and benefits of new insulin and noninsulin pharmacologic therapies is also presented.
-The role of diabetes medications, cholesterol-lowering agents, and blood pressure control to reduce cardiovascular risk is also discussed.
+Expert clinician-educators review the diagnosis of prediabetes and diabetes, including less common forms, such as maturity-onset diabetes of the young and latent autoimmune diabetes in adults, as well as the role of lifestyle interventions, appropriate indications and practical utilization of weight-loss medications.
+The risks and benefits of new insulin and noninsulin pharmacologic therapies are also presented.
+The role of diabetes medications, cholesterol-lowering agents, and blood pressure control to reduce cardiometabolic risk is also discussed.